Late Night Alumni: Biography

 The second single from the album, "Finally Found", was released on December 22, 2009.
 It contains the original track, remixes by Max Vangeli and DJ Eco and a reprise of the song.
 A music video was released on March 16, 2010.

 A music video for a live rendition of "You Can Be The One" was recorded at Velour in Utah.
 It features four violinists along with the four members of Late Night Alumni.
 Fans are comparing the video to Kaskade's live version of "4AM," which also features Becky Jean Williams on lead vocals and Finn Bjarnson on guitar.

-An acoustic version the song "Golden" and a live version of their track "What's In A Name" was also posted on their YouTube channel.
+An acoustic version of the song "Golden" and a live version of their track "What's in a Name" was also posted on their YouTube channel.

-Two of their songs, "Uncharted" and "You Can Be the One", were featured in the film Crazy, Stupid, Love which was released 29 June 2011.
+Two of their songs, "Uncharted" and "You Can Be the One", were featured in the film Crazy, Stupid, Love, which was released 29 June 2011.